canonical/karma-k8s-operator/README.md

 ## Roadmap

 * Tests:
-  * Check for invalid config strings
+  * Add relation to the tests
   * review coverage
+  * Add karma.py to tests
-* TLS support for UI
+* TLS support for UI -> ideally certificates via relation to easyrsa or similar
 * TLS client auth
 * Authentication (TLS UI is a prerequisite)
-* Relation to Alertmanager
 * Functional tests